 Make-ahead meatballs: Meatballs can be shaped and kept refrigerated up to a day ahead.
 Arrange them in a casserole dish or on a baking sheet, but don't squish together.
 Cover and refrigerate for up to 1 day.

 Freezing uncooked meatballs: Prepare the meatballs through Step 5.
-Arrange in a single layer on baking sheet and freeze until solid.
+Arrange in a single layer on a baking sheet and freeze until solid.
 Transfer the meatballs to a freezer container or freezer bag, and freeze for up to 1 month.
 (Meatballs can be frozen for longer, but tend to develop freezer burn.)
 Thaw meatballs in the refrigerator overnight before cooking.

 Freezing cooked meatballs: Let the cooked meatballs cool completely, then arrange in a single layer on baking sheet and freeze until solid.
 Transfer to a freezer container or bag and freeze for up to 2 months.
 Frozen meatballs can be thawed overnight in the refrigerator or reheated directly from the freezer.
 Reheat meatballs in a simmering sauce for 10 to 15 minutes or in a warm oven for 10 to 15 minutes.